 Another way of reducing your account limit utilization is to make your payments before their due date.
 Ideally, you should clear your balance in full each month, but realistically, for most people, this isn’t possible.
 However, it’s important to note that your account utilization figure is calculated across the whole month.
 Making your payments early will mean your balance is lower for longer, which gives your rating a small but worthwhile boost.

-7) Don't Be Approved Too Often
+7) Don’t Apply For Credit Too Often

 8) Close Unused Accounts